South Africans squabble over slice of Mandela

 "The two ladies who started this brand can't exploit their own name.
 They have a right to do whatever they want around the family name," he told Reuters.

-Other organisations with no ostensible link to either charity or the family were happy to cash in.
+Other organizations with no ostensible link to either charity or the family were happy to cash in.

 A Johannesburg grocery chain offered a cut price "Mandela Day Deal" on potatoes, onions and chicken, while supermarket giant Pick 'n' Pay gave shoppers double reward points under their "Happy Birthday Madiba" scheme.